The Ultimate Interplanting Vegetables Chart

 Image of interplanting vegetables chart

-• Image 1: This chart shows companion planting vegetables that attract beneficial insects and repel pests.
+- Image 1: This chart shows companion planting vegetables that attract beneficial insects and repel pests.
 For example, planting carrots near tomatoes will attract ladybugs, which help to control aphids.
-Image of Companion planting vegetables chart that attracts beneficial insects and repels pests

-• Image 2: This chart shows vegetables that can be planted together because they have similar growing requirements.
+- Image 2: This chart shows vegetables that can be planted together because they have similar growing requirements.
 For example, carrots and onions can be planted together because they both need full sun and well-drained soil.
-Image of Vegetables that can be planted together because they have similar growing requirements

-• Image 3: This chart shows vegetables that should not be planted together because they compete for nutrients or space.
+- Image 3: This chart shows vegetables that should not be planted together because they compete for nutrients or space.
 For example, tomatoes and peppers should not be planted together because they both need a lot of space and nutrients.
-Image of Vegetables that should not be planted together because they compete for nutrients or space

-• Image 4: This chart shows vegetables that can be planted in succession, which means planting different vegetables in the same space at different times of the year.
+- Image 4: This chart shows vegetables that can be planted in succession, which means planting different vegetables in the same space at different times of the year.
 For example, you can plant lettuce in the spring and then plant broccoli in the summer in the same space.
-Image of Vegetables that can be planted in succession

-• Image 5: This chart shows vegetables that can be grown vertically, which can save space in a small garden.
+- Image 5: This chart shows vegetables that can be grown vertically, which can save space in a small garden.
 For example, you can grow cucumbers and tomatoes on trellises or fences.
-Image of Vegetables that can be grown vertically

 Post a Comment for "The Ultimate Interplanting Vegetables Chart"